Internment of Japanese Americans: Conditions in the camps

 In 1943, Secretary of the Interior Harold L. Ickes wrote "the situation in at least some of the Japanese internment camps is bad and is becoming worse rapidly."
 The quality of life in the camps was heavily influenced by which government entity was responsible for them.
 INS Camps were regulated by international treaty.
 The legal difference between "interned" and relocated had significant effects on those who were imprisoned.
-INS camps were required to provide food quality and housing at the minimum equal to that experienced by the lowest ranked person in the military.

 According to a 1943 War Relocation Authority report, inmates were housed in "tar paper-covered barracks of simple frame construction without plumbing or cooking facilities of any kind".
 The spartan facilities met international laws, but left much to be desired.
 Many camps were built quickly by civilian contractors during the summer of 1942 based on designs for military barracks, making the buildings poorly equipped for cramped family living.
 Throughout many camps, twenty-five people were forced to live in space built to contain four, leaving no room for privacy.

 The Heart Mountain War Relocation Center in northwestern Wyoming was a barbed-wire-surrounded enclave with unpartitioned toilets, cots for beds, and a budget of 45 cents daily per capita for food rations.

 Armed guards were posted at the camps, which were all in remote, desolate areas far from population centers.
 Inmates were typically allowed to stay with their families.
 There are documented instances of guards shooting inmates who reportedly attempted to walk outside the fences.
 One such shooting, that of James Wakasa at Topaz, led to a re-evaluation of the security measures in the camps.
 Some camp administrations eventually allowed relatively free movement outside the marked boundaries of the camps.
 Nearly a quarter of the inmates left the camps to live and work elsewhere in the United States, outside the exclusion zone.
 Eventually, some were authorized to return to their hometowns in the exclusion zone under supervision of a sponsoring American family or agency whose loyalty had been assured.

 The phrase "shikata ga nai" (loosely translated as "it cannot be helped") was commonly used to summarize the incarcerated families' resignation to their helplessness throughout these conditions.
 This was noticed by their children, as mentioned in the well-known memoir Farewell to Manzanar by Jeanne Wakatsuki Houston and James D. Houston.
 Further, it is noted that parents may have internalized these emotions to withhold their disappointment and anguish from affecting their children.
 Nevertheless, children still were cognizant of this emotional repression.